-All Claimants are required to declare that the information they have provided is true and accurate in every respect.
+All Claimants are required to sign a declaration on their Application Form that the information they have provided is true and accurate in every respect.
 In addition, any Claimants or Respondents who fail to provide complete or accurate information to PIAB may prejudice the outcome of their case.
 PIAB manages the data provided to it on its centralised, secure IT system.
 All telephone calls or other case information is updated on this system as and when it is received.
 PIAB will also comply with any data rectification requests received under Section 4 of the DPA in accordance with Section 12 below.
 Accordingly, PIAB ensures that Personal Data processed by it is accurate, complete and up to date.
 Data received from Claimants and entered into PIAB's system is cross checked by file handlers to ensure accuracy and completeness.